pranavmk98/coal/README.md

 ## Motivation

 The inspiration for this idea came from working on multiple projects at once - when juggling various tedious build commands, things can quickly get unwieldy.
 The natural solution is to introduce aliases in one's `.zshrc` (or dotfile of their choosing).
-However, that would require ensuring that these aliases are all distinct - perhaps a numbering system like `build1`, `build2` would suffice; however, a containerized solution is very appealing and would reduce this mental overhead involved in coming up with unique alias names across contexts.
+However, that would require ensuring that these aliases are all distinct.
+Perhaps a numbering system like `build1`, `build2` would suffice, but a containerized solution is very appealing and would reduce this mental overhead involved in coming up with unique alias names across different contexts.

 ## Issues